Located in West Point, NY, West Point is also known as the United States Military Academy.

 #1: Clearly Demonstrate Interest in West Point and the US military

 Deciding to go to West Point is a big choice—one that will affect the rest of your life, even beyond graduation.
 Your essay should indicate why you want to make a commitment to West Point and the military.
 You need to have clear, compelling reasons.

 #2: Highlight Your Qualifications for Going to West Point

 It's extremely competitive to get into West Point.
-Your representatives will be asked to write multiple letters, so the competition really starts with this letter.
+Your representatives will be asked to write multiple letters on behalf of multiple applicants, so it's important to present your best self in your essays.
 You need to show why you deserve their recommendation.
 Your representative won't have your full West Point application, so you'll need to highlight your academic and extracurricular qualifications to them.

 #3: Write Clearly and Double-Check for Errors

 It should go without saying, but your letters should be well-written and error-free.
 Ask someone to proofread your work and get (at least) a second opinion on the content, so you can be sure you're making a compelling case for why you need a letter of recommendation.